 First Utah Oil Well

-The Ashley Valley No. 1, about 10 miles southeast of Vernal, Utah, produced about 300 barrels a day from 4,152 feet, Harline explains.
+The Ashley Valley No. 1, about 10 miles southeast of Vernal, produced about 300 barrels a day from 4,152 feet, Harline explains.
 “It is interesting to note that J.L.
 (Mike) Dougan, president and general manager of Equity Oil Company and a Salt Lake City resident, had been drilling for oil in Utah for over 25 years.”

 Exploration companies then begin drilling 5,000 feet to 8,000 feet and even deeper into the Uinta Basin.

 Long before the first Utah oil well, signs of petroleum (natural oil seeps) had been noted bu geologists near Rozel Point on the northern shore of Great Salt Lake as early as the mid-1850s.

 “The exploratory period began in 1850 when Captain Howard Stansbury, while on a survey of the Great Salt Lake for the Army Corps of topographical engineers, discovered evidence of ‘petroliem’ along the northern shore of the lake,” explains Utah historian Walter Jones.
 During the next 40 years Utah explorers found other signs of oil.